ping - The Command Born from Submarine Sonar

 Mike Muuss, the creator of ping, was also known as the developer of BRL-CAD (an open-source 3D CAD system).
 Sadly, he passed away in a traffic accident in November 2000 at the age of 42.

-The tool he wrote in a single night continues to be used daily by network engineers around the world more than 40 years later.
+More than 40 years after its birth in 1983, the tool he wrote in a single night was still in daily use by network engineers around the world as of 2026.
 Simple, reliable, and universal - it may be the ideal form of great software.

 Related Terms